 ROI = ($2,284.50 – $1,900.50) / ($1,900.50) = ($384) / ($1,900.50) = 0.2021 = 20.21%

-The ROI equal to 20.21% means that your investment turned out to be profitable.
-However, if instead of rising, the price of the company Alpha had plunged, the final results would have been different.
+A ROI of 20.21% means that your investment turned out to be profitable.
+However, if instead of rising, lets see what would happen if the price of Alpha had plunged.
 Let's assume that the final stock price was $9.14.
 In this case:

 This time, the outcome of your investment is far from profitable.

 Return on investment calculator